madpsy/xpa125b_controller/README.md

 `screen /dev/rfcomm0` (ctrl-a k to exit)

 Note: Because of the way rfcomm works it will only connect to the hc-05 when the serial port is accessed by something.
 This means it has to make the connection each time you send a command, therefore behaves quite slow.
-The way around this is to always have something reading from the port - such as the `cat` command above.
+The way around this is to always have something reading from the port.
 You could add this before the `while` loop in the script:

  `cat $TTY >/dev/null &`